WHAT IS Junior Innovate?

 - Two students per team

-- Maximum four teams per school
+- No maximum number of teams per school

 A Game for Change – A Clean and Happy Earth